chrishah/phylogenomics_intro_vertebrata/README.md

               --threads=2
 ```

 We can then look at the alignment result (`by_gene/aligned/409625at7742.clustalo.fasta`).
 There is a number of programs available to do that, e.g. MEGA, Jalview, Aliview, or you can do it online.
 A link to the upload client for the NCBI Multiple Sequence Alignment Viewer is [here](https://www.ncbi.nlm.nih.gov/projects/msaviewer/?appname=ncbi_msav&openuploaddialog) (I suggest to open in new tab).
-Download the alignment (`by_gene/aligned/409625at7742.clustalo.fasta`) to your local computer, upload to the online tool, press 'Close' button, and have a look.
+Download the alignment (`by_gene/aligned/409625at7742.clustalo.fasta`) to your local computer, upload the file to the online tool, press 'Close' button, and have a look.

 What do you think?
 It's actually quite messy..